 Another easy way to keep children safe online is being wary of even trust sites.

-As mentioned before, even places like YouTube, Facebook or Twitter can be potentially problematic for children.
-In recent years, YouTube has had to overhaul their platform due to the sheer number of children using it.
-The site now has a Kids section which filters out all non-child friendly content and promotes pre-approved, safe content.
+As mentioned before, even places like YouTube, Facebook, or Twitter can be potentially problematic for children.
+In recent years, YouTube has had to overhaul its platform due to the sheer number of children using it.
+The site now has a Kids section which filters out all non-child-friendly content and promotes pre-approved, safe content.
 But unsafe content still slips through the cracks.
-Strange and devious channels, of a highly sexual nature were uploading content under the guise of being kid friendly and these posts were getting through to children.
+Strange and devious channels, of a highly sexual nature, were uploading content under the guise of being kid-friendly and these posts were getting through to children.
 Household characters like Spiderman and Elsa were being shown in adult situations, generally in the form of cartoons and YouTube has since condemned this and has rolled out a plan to curb it from being displayed on the site.
 It just goes to show that even with safety measures in place, it is better to be wary of all internet platforms as mistakes like this could very well happen again.

 Tablets and smartphones have started to take over in recent years as the device of choice for young people, but the premise can still apply.
 Steps can be taken to prevent content that you don’t want your child to see from appearing, but the best way by far is to be in the same room.
-As is evident, child safeguard systems in place can fail and therefore being aware of the content you child is consuming in real time is by far the best way to keep on track of their online safety.
+As is evident, child safeguard systems in place can fail, and therefore being aware of the content your child is consuming in real-time is by far the best way to keep on track of their online safety.
 This way if they stray from what you believe is safe, you can quickly get them back on the right path.